GoogleCloudPlatform/accelerated-platforms/README.md

 - [Scalable and Distributed LLM Inference on GKE with vLLM](/docs/use-cases/inferencing/README.md)
 - [Retrieval Augmented Generation (RAG) pipeline](/docs/use-cases/rag-pipeline/README.md)

+## Agent Skills

+We have published a set of AI Agent Skills that automate tasks like stack deployments, benchmarking, and workload tuning.
+See the [skills](/skills) directory for more details.

 ## Contributing

 For more information about contributing to this repository, see